Scusami! This is not your average meatloaf

 This recipe was inspired by my friend Joan, who is a fantastic cook with an open mind.
 She worked in the Detroit-Windsor auto sector along with coworkers from a variety of ethnic groups and spoke fondly of how they would exchange recipes.

-When Joan offered to make us dinner one day, she served what she called Italian Stuffed Meatloaf, a recipe she got from an Italian coworker.
+When Joan offered to make us dinner one day, she served what she called Italian Stuffed Meatloaf, a recipe she got from an Italian co-worker.
 Everybody thought it was amazing and I just loved how she had elevated the mundane meatloaf to the epicurean realm.

-Italian influences on the Detroit food scene
+Italian influences on American Cuisine

 Meat roll cooking tips

 You’ll then pour the meat mixture onto a plastic cling wrap and shape into a rectangle about ½-inch thick.
-Spread the meat slices, then cheese over the flattned meat mixture.
+Spread the meat slices, then the cheese, over the flattened meat mixture.
 Just stay about an inch away from the edges.
 Start to roll it up with the aid of the plastic wrap to like a jelly roll.
 Tuck in the edges to prevent the melted cheese from leaking out during cooking.
 Form it into the shape of a loaf and place it on a broiler pan.
 You’ll want to add some water to the bottom of the pan to prevent the dripping grease from scorching.

 You can make your own variation of the stuffing, using other Italian cheeses like Parmesan, Pecorino, and adding spinach or basil leaves.
-Refrigerate left over meat roll and serve the next day as a cold appetizer as you would a pâté or terrine.
+Refrigerate leftover meat roll and serve the next day as a cold appetizer as you would a pâté or terrine.

 Sicilian Stuffed Meat Roll